ty-dc/rocktemplate/docs/README.md

 1. copy repo `cp -rf rocktemplate/*  YourRepoName  && cp rocktemplate/.gitignore YourRepoName  && cp rocktemplate/.github  YourRepoName `

-   replace all 'rocktemplate' to 'YourRepoName'
+   replace all 'rocktemplate' to 'yourRepoName' replace all 'Rocktemplate' to 'YourRepoName'

    replace all 'spidernet-io' and 'spidernet.io' to 'YourOrigin'
+            注意保持 github.com/spidernet-io/e2eframework

    replace all 'Copyright 2022' to be the right time